 Fill dirt is not ideal for growing anything in, says Selby.
 But it is an inexpensive way to fill a hole or a space.
 Fill dirt typically lacks organic material and may even have sand, rock, or stone in it.
 At Nature’s Mulch, Selby says their fill dirt is a mix of different dirt types.

 As the name suggests, topsoil is the top layer of soil and has the highest concentration of organic matter and microorganisms, which is what helps plant material to thrive in it.
-A high-quality topsoil will help supply the nutrients that plants need.
+High-quality topsoil will help supply the nutrients that plants need.

 Garden Mix is a step up from topsoil.
 Every professional supplier is going to have their own “Garden Mix recipe.”
 Selby says that the one they sell is based upon years of research on what works and what doesn’t.